peer-open-source/xara-docs/source/user/manual/analysis/test/NormEnergyIncr.rst

 Energy Increment
 ^^^^^^^^^^^^^^^^

-This command is used to construct a convergence test which uses the energy increment, :math:`0.5 (x^T b)`, where the two vector come from the matrix equation :math:`Ax=b`, to determine if convergence has been reached.
+This command is used to construct a convergence test which uses the energy increment, :math:`0.5 (x \cdot \boldsymbol{b})`, where the two vector come from the matrix equation :math:`Ax=b`, to determine if convergence has been reached.
 What the right-hand-side of the matrix equation is depends on integrator and constraint handler chosen.
 Usually, though not always, :math:`x` is equal to the incremental displacement and the residual :math:`b`.

 .. function:: test EnergyIncr $tol $iter <$pFlag>